 Unless we find a solution to making sustainability affordable, nothing is going to change.

 Do you think it is possible to design sustainable products for an affordable price, or do you think it inevitably becomes a more expensive process?

 I think we need to understand, after being used to having everything so cheap, that it simply isn’t sustainable.

-That’s one element of it – we need to travel back to the days where everything wasn’t just available, it wasn’t actually possible.
+That’s one element of it – we need to travel back to the days when everything wasn’t just available, it wasn’t actually possible.